franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

 ```
 Copy the code above after the `$` into your terminal window.

-Note: if you use the built-in code-copy button, make sure you delete the `$` before entering the commands in your terminal.
+Note: if you use the built-in code-copy button make sure you delete the `$` before entering the commands in your terminal, otherwise you will get error messages.

 <details>
     <summary>Click to see expected output</summary>